Robbie English, Broker and REALTOR

 Let’s be honest—nobody wants to feel like they’re in “CE jail.”
 You know the feeling: stuck in a room for hours, listening to an instructor read slides with little to no engagement.
 Those classes may satisfy a requirement, but they don’t elevate your practice.

 A great instructor does more than deliver material.
-They challenge students to think critically, foster discussion, and inspire action.
+They challenge students to think critically, support discussion, and inspire action.
 They create an environment where attendees leave not only with knowledge but with fresh ideas to improve their business.
 These are my goals and I’ve had countless students tell me after class, “I’ve never taken a course like this before!”.
 That feedback tells me I’m on the right track.

 So how do you ensure you’re getting the most out of your CE experience?
 Here are a few key factors to consider: